We advocate for a justice system that treats kids as kids.

 of young adults in Texas who enter the prison system reoffend within 3 years

-Black and Latino residents are 30% of the U.S. but 56% of those incarcerated
+Black and Latino residents represent 30% of the U.S. population but 56% of those incarcerated

 Through our ReImagine Justice Institute, we cultivate connections with and equip community-based organizations, defense counsel, directly-impacted individuals, and stakeholders, to shift narratives and drive change at the local level.

-With our Juvenile Sentencing Project and Survivors’ Project, we lead and support strategic litigation to challenge specific system failures.
-And, we use the lessons we learn from our research, innovations, and legal strategies to amend Texas’ penal and family codes, policies and practices that drive true criminal legal system changes with outcomes that transform lives.
+Through our Youth Sentencing and Survivors’ Projects, we lead and support strategic litigation to challenge specific system failures.
+Then, we use the lessons learned from our research, innovations, and legal strategies to amend Texas’ penal and family codes – policies and practices that drive true criminal legal system changes with outcomes that transform lives.

 Through our Transformative Justice work, we facilitate change by developing innovative programs that focus on creating community-based alternatives to the failing criminal legal system.
 These innovative programs are designed to address unmet needs, increase social determinants of health, and improve public safety.